ai-cfia/membrane-backend/MANUAL_GCP_DEPLOYMENT.md

 3. Enable google Secret Manager

-4. Create a new secret and for each key, give it a name and upload it.
-Keep this tab open as you will need it for an upcoming step.
+4. Put your keys in the root folder and create a new secret and for each key, give it a name and upload it.

-> Note : it is recommanded you use these names
-> - client_private_key
-> - client1_public_key
-> - server_private_key
-> - server_public_key

 5. On Cloud Run, click on the name of the application you want to mount your secrets as volume on to and click on "Edit & Deploy New Revision" on the top of the screen.